 Extensions increase the features of a web-browser.
 All of the leading web browsers provide a large and growing array of both paid and free extensions, many of which are developed by third-party providers.

 Browser-based extensions are able to provide the features of a full-blown desktop program or mobile application but are run through a browser instead.
 The possibilities for these are unlimited, and Google reported that there are 188,000 extensions on its Chrome store as of August 2019.
 Some of its most popular applications, such as Grammarly, Adblock, and Google Translate have over 10 million individual installations.

 Alongside their propensity to spawn productivity, efficiency, and entertainment, browser extensions can also pose threats to both privacy and security.
 Certain add-ons can be cunningly malicious, encompassing hidden profit-making objectives.
-Google Chrome prompts its users to grant permissions whilst Microsoft Edge and Apple Safari grant extensions a free reign over data.
+Google Chrome prompts its users to grant permissions whilst Microsoft Edge and Apple Safari were originally granting extensions a free reign over data.

-Moreover, 2019 has seen various examples of “extension hijacking” whereby a malicious hacker can upload an update of an add-on on behalf of a developer by using phishing to gain access to credentials of developers.
+In 2019 various examples of “extension hijacking” were seen whereby a malicious hacker could upload an update of an add-on on behalf of a developer by using phishing to gain access to the credentials of developers.
 A well-documented example of this is that of “Youtube Queue” which was turned into adware in June 2019.
-You can read more about this here: https://www.zdnet.com/article/chrome-extension-caught-hijacking-users-search-engine-results/

 The task of delivering a consistent and effectual user experience across multiple devices has been an ongoing challenge for web browsing companies.

 The consolidation of Google Chrome’s market dominance in 2020 has been largely attributed to its brand power.
 With their popularity as a search engine and their ownership of popular products such as Gmail and YouTube they were quickly able to establish a reputation and awareness of their browser.